seanshoffman/python-build-cli-planner-app/tasks.md

     return True
 ```

-This method checks that the given class contains the required `__iter__` and `is_due` methods anywhere in its hierarchy.
-If they are present, the class is considered to be a subclass of DeadlinedReminder.
+This class method is called as part of `issublcass(ReminderClass, DeadlinedReminder)`.
+It checks that the given `subclass` contains the required methods `__iter__()` and `is_due()` anywhere in its hierarchy.
+If they are present, the class is considered to be a virtual subclass of `DeadlinedReminder`.

-Then, b
+If you have implemented this correctly, you will see that when you run your app now the reminders that you add will have a third column indicating their time, and this should be `8pm`.
+The AbstractBaseClass is now recognizing `EveningReminder` as a subclass of its own because it implements the required methods.

 ## Task seven - Alternatively checking for instances of reminders